awslabs/amazon-qldb-driver-go/README.md

 1. [Getting Started with Amazon QLDB Go Driver](https://docs.aws.amazon.com/qldb/latest/developerguide/getting-started.golang.html) A guide that gets you started with executing transactions with the QLDB Go driver.
 2. For a quick start on how to interact with the driver, please refer to [Go Driver Quick Start](https://docs.aws.amazon.com/qldb/latest/developerguide/driver-quickstart-golang.html).
+3. [QLDB Go Driver Cookbook](https://docs.aws.amazon.com/qldb/latest/developerguide/driver-cookbook-golang.html) The cookbook provides code samples for some simple QLDB Go driver use cases.
-3. QLDB Golang driver accepts and returns [Amazon ION](http://amzn.github.io/ion-docs/) Documents.
+4. QLDB Golang driver accepts and returns [Amazon ION](http://amzn.github.io/ion-docs/) Documents.
 Amazon Ion is a richly-typed, self-describing, hierarchical data serialization format offering interchangeable binary and text representations.
 For more information read the [ION docs](https://readthedocs.org/projects/ion-python/).
-4. Amazon QLDB supports a subset of the [PartiQL](https://partiql.org/) query language.
+5. Amazon QLDB supports a subset of the [PartiQL](https://partiql.org/) query language.
 PartiQL provides SQL-compatible query access across multiple data stores containing structured data, semistructured data, and nested data.
 For more information read the [docs](https://docs.aws.amazon.com/qldb/latest/developerguide/ql-reference.html).
-5. Refer the section [Common Errors while using the Amazon QLDB Drivers](https://docs.aws.amazon.com/qldb/latest/developerguide/driver-errors.html) which describes runtime errors that can be thrown by the Amazon QLDB Driver when calling the qldb-session APIs.
+6. Refer the section [Common Errors while using the Amazon QLDB Drivers](https://docs.aws.amazon.com/qldb/latest/developerguide/driver-errors.html) which describes runtime errors that can be thrown by the Amazon QLDB Driver when calling the qldb-session APIs.

 ## Development